Signum/workaround-astro-starlight/src/content/docs/ispmail-trixie/150-virtual-domains.md

 receive emails for them.
 Your users will also have passwords that they need to type in to retrieve their emails.
 You can even set up mailing lists that take messages sent to one address and forward them to several users at once.

-To make all this work, we’ll store the configuration in a small SQLite database file.
+To make all this work, we’ll store the configuration in a small MariaDB database.
 Postfix, Dovecot, and Roundcube will all read from this database to know which domains exist, which users they have, and where each email should go.
 You will create that simple database on the next page.